 How Serious Does an Injury Have to Be to File a Car Accident Lawsuit In Florida?

 Personal injury claims cover a broad range of injuries and accidents.
-Negligence claims may involve a motor vehicle accident, slip and fall accident, or medical malpractice.
+Negligence claims may involve a car accident, slip and fall accident, or medical malpractice.
 Intentional torts could include assault injuries.

 Injury claims are heard in civil courts.
 However, most personal injury cases settle without going to trial.
 The purpose of filing a personal injury claim is to recover compensation for your damages from the party who caused your injury.